haandev/easystate-dashboard/README.md

-# Frontend base of DOJO and related products
+# Frontend base of Easytate and related products

 to see at your env, please use :
 ```